British Doctors Try to Say Cheerio to Problems with Pagers

-We have often written on this blog about how pager use causes significant privacy issues for the doctors who use them and the patients whose data is exchanged.
+We have often written on this blog about problems with pagers, including how pager use causes significant privacy issues for the doctors who use them and the patients whose data is exchanged.
 We have described how pagers prevent physicians from being able to immediately contacting their colleagues while simultaneously hindering a virtuous workflow.
 Turns out we’re not the only country facing this problem.
 The land of the Union Jack also has experienced these very same problems.

 According to recent statistics, Britain’s national healthcare system (NHS) accounts for 10% of all pagers used in the world at an annual cost of almost $10 MM.
 Like many American doctors, UK physicians have also found that pagers are a blunt instrument for communication that need to be surpassed.

 In the UK, the process for a physician to use a pager is even more convoluted and antiquated than anything ever seen in the U.S. In the UK, if a physician wants to page his colleague she needs to: